 - Project Title: FDA Application for Epilert V1

 Summary: This EpiLert project takes a unique approach to the detection of epileptic seizures.
 A system that includes a small electronic movement sensor unit worn by the patient and a compact alert unit carried by a caregiver is hereby suggested.
 The set is called EpiLert, and includes a 3 axis accelerometer chip that transfers the seizure's movements to electrical signals and a microprocessor that utilizes a mathematical algorithm to identify seizures.
 The algorithm (patent pending) that can differentiate an epileptic movement from all other movements is the key issue to the reliability and successful adoption by families and patients of such a system.

 April 2011: New Therapy Grant Awards

-- Grant: 1 Hz rTMS for Treatment of Temporal Lobe Epilepsy
+- Project Title: 1 Hz rTMS for Treatment of Temporal Lobe Epilepsy

 Children's Hospital Boston

 Summary: The researcher received a grant to advance a new non-invasive magnetic coil that delivers deep brain stimulation as a new approach to treating refractory epilepsy.
 The grant will support a clinical study to evaluate the novel repetitive transcranial magnetic stimulation (rTMS) H-Coil as a promising non-invasive method of inhibiting the abnormal electrical and neuotransmitter activity believed to underlie seizures in focal temporal lobe epilepsy (TLE).
 A majority of the patients with seizures originating in this part of the brain are difficult to treat and/or resistant to existing therapies.